 The competition was launched in 2014 to celebrate the accomplishments of the CQUniversity community and to encourage and inspire diverse contemporary art practice.

 CQUniversity Art Collection Manager Sue Smith said 10 works have been submitted so far by artists from across the University's national footprint.

-“We have received 10 so far, from Cairns, Mackay, Rockhampton, Bundaberg, New South Wales, and Melbourne,” she said.
+"We have received 10 so far' from Cairns' Mackay' Rockhampton' Bundaberg' New South Wales' and Melbourne'"

-“Having the Awards online has certainly encouraged people living far away from the home campus in Rockhampton to enter, which is a good thing, but equally the touring exhibition has also been well received in the past,” Sue said.
+"Having the Awards online has certainly encouraged people living far away from the home campus in Rockhampton to enter' which is a good thing' but equally the touring exhibition has also been well received in the past'"

 Visit the CQU Creates webpage for more information.